kingfadzi/lct_data/hypothesis_tests.md

 * Technical Service only Lean Control Products have no Application Service or Business Application links.

 **Implications:**
-* Lean Control Products mapped to Technical Service‑only have no visibility into the actual applications or environments they govern.
+* Lean Control Products mapped to Technical Service have no visibility into the actual applications or environments they govern.

 ---